Top 5 Airline Credit Cards of 2017

 The Citi® AAdvantage® Platinum Select MasterCard® has a number of high quality perks that stand out from the competition.
 The card is tied in to American Airlines.
-The Citi® Platinum Select® / AAdvantage® World MasterCard® gives you 30,000 bonus AAdvantage miles after spending $1,000 in the first three months of your membership.
+The Citi® Platinum Select® / AAdvantage® World MasterCard® gives 30,000 bonus AAdvantage miles after spending $1,000 in the first three months of your membership.
 The first checked bag is free on domestic American Airlines itineraries for you and up to four companions traveling with you on the same reservation.
 Cardholders can earn 10% of your redeemed AAdvantage® miles back–up to 10,000 AAdvantage® miles each calendar year.
-The card’s $95 fee is waived for the first year.
-Some of the other benefits include 25% savings on eligible in-flight food and beverage purchases.
+The card’s $95 fee is waived for the first year and you receive 25% savings on eligible in-flight food and beverage purchases.
 There are no foreign transaction fees on this card, a big perk for international travel.
 The only drawback to this card is that it is difficult to obtain—it was made for those with stellar credit scores.

 The Barclaycard Arrival Plus™ World Elite MasterCard® is a great airline credit card for those who are planning to do a lot of traveling.
-The card offers 40,000 bonus miles if you make $3,000 in purchases in the first 90 days of card ownership.
+The card offers 50,000 bonus miles if you make $3,000 in purchases in the first 90 days of card ownership.
 That could amount to as much as a $400 discount on the next trip you take.
 You’ll also get double the miles on all purchases that you make, plus 5% miles back when you redeem for travel.
-In addition, you will receive your FICO score for free on the card’s website.
+The $89 annual fee is waived the first year.
 Earning double miles is a great perk, and something that you’ll rarely find.
-The low APR is also a benefit, as you won’t be paying a high price just to use the card.
 With MasterCard, you don’t have to be worried about traveling to a destination that doesn’t accept payments either.
 The card does have a drawback—it is hard to get.
 The Barclaycard Arrival Plus™ World Elite MasterCard® is designed for those with excellent credit scores, which means that travelers with poor scores will have a hard time getting one.

 Chase Sapphire Preferred®

 The Chase Sapphire Preferred card is a very solid choice for regular travelers.
 It has a great rewards program and comes with additional perks as well.
-If you choose the Chase Sapphire Preferred, you’ll get 40,000 bonus points when you spend $3,000 in the first three months of card ownership.
+If you choose the Chase Sapphire Preferred, you’ll get 50,000 bonus points when you spend $3,000 in the first three months of card ownership.
 If you add another authorized user to the account within the first three months of becoming a cardholder, you’ll get another 5,000 bonus points.
-One of the more underrated perks of owning the card is the 24/7 customer service that you’ll receive.
-No automated systems–you’ll actually talk to a knowledgeable person.
 The Chase Sapphire Preferred card gives double the points on travel and dining at restaurants, in addition to one point per dollar spent on other purchases.
 The card also does not have any foreign transaction fees, meaning that you can use the card overseas without worrying about getting charged extra for using a foreign card.
 The card’s biggest issues are its lack of an introductory APR offer and its $95 yearly fee.